“First the mind must be healed

 then the body becomes sturdy of its own accord”.

-In the Western countries, it’s been incorrectly said that Reiki healing method was rediscovered by Usui Sensei after researches in the Buddhist scriptures or that it is of ancient Tibetan or Egyptian origin.
-Usui Reiki Ryoho is an inspired healing art of Usui Sensei, not the outcome of research or discovery.
+(In the Western countries, it’s been incorrectly said that Reiki healing method was rediscovered by Usui Sensei after researches in the Buddhist scriptures.)

-In 1925 Usui Sensei moved out to Nakano, a suburb of Tokyo, so as to expand his healing activities.
-Due to his nation-wide fame, he was very often invited to teach his Reiki Ryoho from local districts here and there like Hiroshima area, Saga, Kyushu and other Prefectures.
-On March 9, 1926, he passed away on the road (while traveling) at Fukuyama in Hiroshima Prefecture.
+In 1925 Usui Sensei moved to Nakano, a suburb of Tokyo, so as to expand his healing activities.
+Due to his nation-wide fame, he was very often invited to teach his Reiki Ryoho in local districts or other areas of Japan.

-Usui Sensei’s gravesite and his memorial stone are located at Saihoji Temple in Tokyo.
-Saihoji Temple is a Jōdo-shū (浄土宗) or “The Pure Land School” of Japanese Buddhism.
+Usui Sensei’s gravesite and his memorial stone are located in Tokyo at Saihoji Temple of Jōdo-shū (浄土宗) or Pure Land sect of Japanese Buddhism.

-[In the West, Usui Sensei is said to be a Christian minister holding his PhD at the University of Chicago and president of Christian based Doshisha University in Kyoto.
+(In the West, Usui Sensei is said to be a Christian minister that got his PhD at the University of Chicago and president of Christian based Doshisha University in Kyoto.
 There is no evidence to support this.
-He was from beginning to end a lay Buddhist.]
+He was a lay Buddhist from beginning to end.)

 Information provided by Komyo ReikiDo with Hyakuten Inamoto permission.